Dev-Isaque/Dev-Isaque/README.md

-## Olá 😃!
-Eu sou o Isaque Soares
+## Hello 😃!
+I'm Isaque Soares

-📌 Estudo Sistemas de informação na Universidade estácio de sá
+📌 I study Information Systems at the Universidade Estácio de Sá

-📚 Estou estudando o pacote Full Stack Master da Danki Code
+📚 I am studying the Full Stack Master package from Danki Code

-💡 Interessado em me tornar um Full Stack futuramente
+💡 Interested in becoming a Full Stack in the future

 ---
 <br/>